EVERSE-ResearchSoftware/RSQKit/pages/contributing/contribution_guidelines.md

 By contributing, you agree that we may redistribute your work under [our license][licence].
 In exchange, we will address your issues and/or assess your change proposal as promptly as we can.

+## Contribution Purpose and Quality Principles

+Before contributing content, please also follow these underlying content principles to ensure high‑quality RSQKit pages:
+- **Explain why the topic matters:** help readers understand why the issue/task is important for research software quality.
+- **Be accurate and clear:** content should be factually correct, technically accurate, and written in clear language.
+- **Provide self‑sufficient guidance:** the page should contain enough explanation and guidance that a reader could apply the information correctly even if it’s the only resource they read.
+- **Link to high‑quality external resources for deeper learning:** not to replace your guidance, but to motivate readers to continue learning.
+- **Use metadata fields correctly:** to improve discoverability of the page.

+These principles reflect how content is reviewed and curated by the Editorial Board, and help with onboarding new contributors.

 ## Markdown Content

 RSQKit's content mainly consists of [pages][pages] in Markdown (in addition to [data and metadata][data] in YAML).